Why do babies like ceiling fans? Baby on bed with ceiling fan behind and above them in a comfortable bedroom

 Common Misconceptions and Final Thoughts

-The benefit of ceiling fans is that they’re typically secure and completely out of reach by default when installed correctly.
+The advantage of ceiling fans is that they’re securely mounted and out of reach by default when installed properly, providing safe air movement and a visually interesting object for curious little ones.

 Final Thoughts: Safety First